Tips for Cleaning Leather

 Take a cloth and dip into the solution, then blot over the shoes or coat lightly to remove the salt.
 This may have to be repeated several times to clean the entire surface.
 When you finish they should look almost like new.
 Be sure to wipe leather shoes with a damp cloth frequently, and keep them well polished with a paste.

-To keep leather supple, use the following homemade recipe (a Hide Food concoction) from the Queen:
+To keep leather supple, use the following homemade recipe:

 1 part white vinegar

 Pour the solution into a jar with a lid, shake well and apply to the leather with a soft cloth.
 Let it sit for 12 hours and buff.
 If the cloth starts to soil, be sure to change it often.
 Store the leftover solution for future usage.

 Removing spots on suede is a whole different problem.
 For suede shoes, try an art gum eraser first and if that doesn’t do the trick, use undiluted white vinegar on a soft cloth, and be sure to blot – never rub when cleaning suede.
 Once the spot is gone, take a shoe brush and rework the nap of the suede.
 Let dry.